Manuel3101/Manuel3101/README.md

 - **Honorable Mentions:** Java, PHP, Laravel, C++, MySQL, Postgresql
 - **Projects:**
   - `wer-wird-millionär` (University project)
+  - `DaaS` A discord bot used to start game servers on a remote server
 ---

 I keep things simple and focus on building solutions that work.